 Hernia Mesh Lawyer for Personal Injury and Wrongful Death Lawsuits

 If a defective mesh implant caused the injury or death of your family member, you should contact a hernia mesh lawsuit attorney for legal assistance today.
 Attorney Prosper Shaked is here to represent you against negligent mesh manufacturers if you were seriously harmed by a faulty or defective product.
-To schedule a free legal consultation, call The Law Offices of Prosper Shaked at (305) 694-2676, or contact us online.
+To schedule a free legal consultation, call Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676, or contact us online.